leanprover/leanprover.github.io/documentation/index.md

 runs alongside a Lean in your browser, and as a PDF document.

 - *An Introduction to Lean*<br />
   A quick tour of Lean and its features.<br />
   [online tutorial](../introduction_to_lean),
   [pdf](../introduction_to_lean/introduction_to_lean.pdf)<br />

 - *Theorem Proving in Lean*<br />
-  A introduction to using Lean as an interactive theorem prover. <br /> [online tutorial](../theorem_proving_in_lean), [pdf](../theorem_proving_in_lean/theorem_proving_in_lean.pdf)<br />
+  A introduction to using Lean as an interactive theorem prover. <br />
+  [online tutorial](../theorem_proving_in_lean),
+  [pdf](../theorem_proving_in_lean/theorem_proving_in_lean.pdf)<br />

 - *Programming in Lean*<br />
   An introduction to writing and reasoning about programs in Lean, as well as writing tactics and automation.<br />
   [online tutorial](../programming_in_lean),
   [pdf](../programming_in_lean/programming_in_lean.pdf) <br />

 *Caveat:* all three are incomplete and under construction.

+## Forum

+You are welcome to join the [Lean user forum](https://groups.google.com/forum/#!forum/lean-user) on Google Groups.

 ## Lean 2